atsuhisa-i/freemarket_sample_67b/README.md

 - has_one : deliver_address, dependent: :destroy
 - has_many : items, dependent: :destroy
 - has_many : comments, dependent: :destroy
-- has_many : likes, through : users-likes, dependent: :destroy
+- has_many : likes, dependent: :destroy
-- has_many : users-likes

 ## deliver_addressesテーブル